CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/REPRODUCIBILITY.md

 10. `uv run generate` reconstructs the exact submitted FASTA files from those preserved final-selection artifacts and does not represent a single-environment rerun of the full scientific workflow.
 11. The deterministic reconstruction reproduces the original `generate/library.fasta` and `generate/top.fasta` byte-for-byte, including the recorded SHA-256 values.
 12. The current packaging passed the official AMP Challenge repository verifier in a clean staged clone, including installation, generation, library validation, Top-100 validation, reference overlap/similarity checks, and reproducibility rerun.
+13. HydrAMP inference code and its isolated environment are preserved under `inference/hydramp/`; an independent Python 3.8 smoke test successfully generated 100 sequences with seed 42 and produced a filtered Top-1 FASTA.
+14. The HydrAMP smoke test verifies executable inference and checkpoint loading, but it is intentionally smaller than the original five 50,000-sequence production runs.
-13. The official verifier should be rerun once more against the final public repository state immediately before submission.
+15. The official verifier should be rerun once more against the final public repository state immediately before submission.